MarcelliMentore/rusty/integrations/langchain-seo/Readme.md

 The Han Solo team presents an agent designed to perform SEO analysis by comparing the content of a given webpage with that of the top-ranking pages for similar keywords.
-It utilizes various vitruvia coupled with components from the langchain and langchain_community libraries, along with the requests library for making HTTP requests, and integrates OpenAI's GPT models for natural language processing tasks.
+It utilizes various cerebra coupled with components from the langchain and langchain_community libraries, along with the requests library for making HTTP requests, and integrates OpenAI's GPT models for natural language processing tasks.
 The